Edward Bernard Raczyński: The Danzig crisis

-During the Sudetenland crisis of 1938, Raczyński reported to his superior, the Foreign Minister Colonel Józef Beck that Poland's stance in pressing its claim to the disputed Teschen region had made a negative impression both with the British government and the British public.
-The Polish historian Anita Praźmowska wrote that despite the way that the government of Neville Chamberlain had favored the German claim to the Sudetenland region of Czechoslovakia that the Chamberlain cabinet regarded Poland's actions in pressing its claims to the Teschen region of Czechoslovakia as a treacherous and base action.
-Reflecting Beck's interest in an African empire, Raczyński was in close contact with Charles Theodore Te Water, the South African high commissioner in London as South Africa was deeply involved in the colonial talks with Germany as South Africa held the former colony of German Southwest Africa (modern Namibia) as a League of Nations mandate.
-In November 1938, Raczyński closely followed the visit of the South African defense minister Oswald Pirow who arrived in Europe with the aim of effecting a colonial deal that would lead to an Anglo-German alliance.
-Pirow had been sent by the South African prime minister J. B. M. Hertzog to offer up a deal under which Germany would take over the African colonies of some of the weaker European such as Portugal and Belgium in exchange for Germany renouncing its claim to Southwest Africa, which Hertzog hoped to annex to South Africa.
-Raczyński reported that the meeting between Pirow and Hitler at the Reich Chancellory on 24 November 1938 did not go well as Hitler continued to insist that he wanted back all of the African colonies the Reich had ruled in 1914.
+During the Sudetenland crisis of 1938, Raczyński reported to his superior, the Foreign Minister Colonel Józef Beck, that Poland's stance in pressing its claim to the disputed Teschen region had made a negative impression both with the British government and the British public.
+The Polish historian Anita J. Prazmowska wrote that, despite the way that the government of Neville Chamberlain had favoured the German claim to the Sudetenland region of Czechoslovakia, the Chamberlain cabinet regarded Poland's actions in pressing its claims to the Teschen region of Czechoslovakia as a treacherous and base action.
+Reflecting Beck's interest in an African empire, Raczyński was in close contact with Charles Theodore Te Water, the South African high commissioner in London as South Africa was deeply involved in the colonial talks with Germany as South Africa held the former colony of German South West Africa (modern Namibia) as a League of Nations mandate.
+In November 1938, Raczyński closely followed the visit of the South African defence minister Oswald Pirow, who arrived in Europe with the aim of effecting a colonial deal that would lead to an Anglo-German alliance.
+Pirow had been sent by the South African prime minister J. B. M. Hertzog to offer up a deal under which Germany would take over the African colonies of some of the weaker European such as Portugal and Belgium, in exchange for Germany renouncing its claim to Southwest Africa, which Hertzog hoped to annex to South Africa.
+Raczyński reported that the meeting between Pirow and Hitler at the Reich Chancellery on 24 November 1938 did not go well as Hitler continued to insist that he wanted back all of the African colonies the Reich had ruled in 1914.